lloydtorres/lloydtorres.github.io/_posts/2014-09-27-space-invaders.md

 date:   2014-09-27 01:15:00
 color: black
 permalink: log/space-invaders
-categories:
+tags:
 - java
 - projects
 ---

-Over the past three days I've been revisiting an old project of mine - a [recreation of Space Invaders](https://github.com/lloydtorres/space-invaders-recreated) in Java.
-It originally started out as a school project - in high school, we were given the task of developing a simple game in our first foray into object-oriented programming.
+Over the past three days I've been revisiting an old project of mine - a
+<a href="https://github.com/lloydtorres/space-invaders-recreated">recreation of Space Invaders</a> in Java.
+It originally started out as a
+school project - in high school, we were given the task of developing a simple game in our first foray into object-oriented programming.
 Space Invaders seemed like a challenging project so I went with it.